JoeyRudd/ai-fitness-coach/knowledge_base/01_training_frequency.md

 ## Training 2 Times Per Week Per Muscle Group

 **Rules for 2x a week frequency:**
-- Each muscle group should be hit for 2-4 sets per session
+- Each muscle group should be hit for 1–2 sets of 7–10 reps per session
 - Example split would be upper/lower 4x per week with 3 rest days
 - Another example split would be anterior/posterior 4x per week with 3 rest days
 - Each Upper/Lower or Anterior/Posterior block should be separated by at least one rest day